Sunday, January 12, 2025

 January with Janus: Facing Back to Face Forward

-The start of a new year often brings with us a wave of resolutions: write a book, cook and eat at home from scratch, learn a new language.
-While these goals can be admirable, the pressure to achieve them perfectly can often lead to disappointment and self-criticism.
+The start of a new year often brings a wave of resolutions: write a book, cook and eat at home from scratch, learn a new language.
+While these goals can be admirable, the pressure to achieve them perfectly often leads to disappointment and self-criticism—and right now, we need our energy for other things.

 The Wisdom of Janus